Biden to consult with Japan's Kishida ahead of Group of Seven summit in Hiroshima

+The U.S. president began his remarks by noting that Kishida said during a January Washington visit that the world faced one of the “most complex” security environments in recent history.
+“I couldn't agree with you more,” Biden said.

-HIROSHIMA, Japan (AP) — President Joe Biden on Thursday will open his visit to a Japan that has tightened its economic and national security alliance with the U.S. by meeting privately with Japanese Prime Minister Fumio Kishida ahead of the larger Group of Seven summit.
+“We very much welcome that the cooperation has evolved in leaps and bounds," Kishida told Biden about Japan's relationship with the U.S. in their meeting ahead of the Group of Seven summit that begins Friday.

-Kishida's home city of Hiroshima will play host to the gathering of major industrialized nations.
-The setting of Hiroshima, where the U.S. dropped the first nuclear bomb in 1945 during World War II, carries newfound resonance as the U.S., Japan and their allies strategize on dealing with Russia's ongoing war in Ukraine.
+The Kishida family's home city of Hiroshima will host the gathering of major industrialized nations known at the G-7.
+The setting of Hiroshima, where the U.S. dropped the first nuclear bomb in 1945 during World War II, carries newfound resonance.
+The U.S., Japan and their allies are strategizing on how to deal with Russia's ongoing war in Ukraine as well as concerns about the increased cadence of North Korea's ballistic missile tests and Iran's nuclear program.

 Jake Sullivan, the White House national security adviser, said the Russian invasion looms large, and would be a significant conversation during the summit.